Erdos-Projects/fall-2025-crash-course-in-fast-food/README.md

 Contains the Jupyter notebooks that were used for data exploration, modeling, visualization and further analysis.

 1. statistics_fastfood.ipynb and statistics_pizza.ipnb

    We use the esda module for a Moran analysis and the mgwr module to perform the correlation with a grid coordinate system.

+3. export_XX_locations_from_osm.py

+   There are three python scripts that obtain the data of a certain type of location from the OSM (OpenStreetMap) overpass API.
+The data extraction is refined using the boundaries of the state of Ohio.
+Furthermore, depending on the category, certain name adjustments are implemented to account for inconsistent naming conventions and heterogeneous tags/keywords regarding cuisine.